Acquisition of Activision Blizzard by Microsoft: History

-Announcement

 On January 18, 2022, Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion in an all-cash deal, or approximately $95 per share.
 Activision Blizzard's stock price jumped nearly 40% that day in pre-market trading.
 The deal would make Microsoft the third-largest gaming company in the world and the largest headquartered in the Americas, behind Chinese company Tencent and the Japanese conglomerate Sony.
 If closed, it would also be the most expensive video game-related acquisition in to date.
 Goldman Sachs will serve as the financial advisor to Microsoft, and Allen & Company will be Activision's financial advisors.
 Simpson Thacher will serve as legal advisor for Microsoft while Skadden will serve as legal advisor for Activision.
 The deal has been approved by both companies' board of directors and is expected to close in 2023 following international government regulatory review of the action.
 Upon completion of the deal, Activision Blizzard would be a sibling entity to Xbox Game Studios under a new Microsoft Gaming division with Phil Spencer as its lead.
 The deal would also allow Microsoft to offer Activision Blizzard games on its Xbox Game Pass service.
 Spencer also spoke about reviving some older Activision Blizzard franchises he himself enjoyed, mentioning series such as King's Quest, Guitar Hero and Hexen: Beyond Heretic.

-Kotick stated that he, Spencer, and Microsoft's CEO Satya Nadella have had discussions in 2021 on their concern of the power of Tencent, NetEase, Apple, Inc. and Google, and that Activision Blizzard lacked the computation expertise in machine learning and data analytics that would be necessary to compete with these companies.
+Activision Blizzard's CEO, Bobby Kotick, stated that he, Spencer, and Microsoft's CEO Satya Nadella have had discussions in 2021 on their concern of the power of Tencent, NetEase, Apple, Inc. and Google, and that Activision Blizzard lacked the computation expertise in machine learning and data analytics that would be necessary to compete with these companies.
 According to Kotick, this led to the idea of Microsoft, which does have those capabilities, acquiring Activision Blizzard at an attractive price point.
 Kotick further stated in a 2025 interview that these discussions initially started in 2020 when Microsoft was trying to acquire TikTok from ByteDance.
 Kotick, who had connections with ByteDance's founder Zhang Yiming, found that Yiming would rather have Activision buy TikTok over Microsoft, and as Activision could not out spend Microsoft on the purchase, suggested to Nadella that they partner on co-ownership, where the first suggestion of Microsoft acquiring Activision was raised.
 While the TikTok deal never happened, the acquisition of Activision remained on discussion.